formigas/formigas-flutter-bricks/core/__brick__/{{project_name.snakeCase()}}/README.md

 ### Setup GitHub Actions for Android builds
 For Android builds, an upload key is required.
 Please refer to [Create an upload keystore](https://docs.flutter.dev/deployment/android#create-an-upload-keystore) to create a keystore.
 Remember that the keystore's password needs to be at least 8 characters long for GitLab to be able to store it as a masked variable.
 After having created the keystore, follow these steps to make it available to the pipeline:
-1. Encode the keystore file to base64 and add it as a repository secret with the name `ANDROID_KEYSTORE_BASE64`.
+1. Encode the keystore file to base64.
 You can use the following command assuming your keystore file is named `upload-keystore.jks` to encode it and then copy and paste the output to the repository secret:
 ```sh
 cat upload-keystore.jks | base64
 ```
-2. Add the keystore password as a repository secret with the name `ANDROID_KEYSTORE_PASSWORD`
+1. Add the keystore password as a repository secret with the name `ANDROID_KEYSTORE_PASSWORD`
-3. Add the key password (usually the same as the keystore password) as a repository secret with the name `ANDROID_KEYSTORE_PRIVATE_KEY_PASSWORD`
+2. Add the key password (usually the same as the keystore password) as a repository secret with the name `ANDROID_KEYSTORE_PRIVATE_KEY_PASSWORD`
-4. Add the alias of the keystore as a repository variable (not secret) with the name `ANDROID_KEYSTORE_ALIAS`.
+3. Add the alias of the keystore as a repository variable (not secret) with the name `ANDROID_KEYSTORE_ALIAS`.
 The alias can be found in the command you used to create the keystore.

 ### Configuration
 The pipeline is defined in `.github/workflows/continuous-integration.yml`, while the build action is in `.github/actions/build_app/action.yml`.